OctoPrint/plugins.octoprint.org/_plugins/cnc_gcodeviewer.md

 This plugin is based (very) heavily on the native OctoPrint GCode Viewer, which does not show jobs that have no extrusions.
 This plugin has been tested primarily with Marlin-flavored gcode.

-(Optional) You may wish to disable the native Octoprint GCode Viewer, or else the UI will try to show both tabs, which may become confusing.

 ## Screen Shot

 ![Crown Screen Shot](/assets/img/plugins/cnc_gcodeviewer/crown_screen_shot.png)